Do I have a right to my opinion in the workplace, what can i say?, not say?

-In a recent decision before the UK Employment Appeal Tribunal (EAT), gender-critical beliefs were held to be protected philosophical beliefs under UK law.
+In a recent decision about opinion before the UK Employment Appeal Tribunal (EAT), gender-critical beliefs were held to be protected philosophical beliefs under UK law.
 In Forstater v CGD Europe and Others, the Applicant held gender-critical beliefs, which include the belief that sex is immutable and not to be conflated with gender identity.
 Thus, she believes that it is impossible for a person to change their sex, irrespective of any change that the person may make (whether by surgery, accident or illness, force of will, declaration, or otherwise).
 The Applicant considers that statements such as “woman means adult human female” or “trans women are male” are statements of neutral fact and are not transphobic.

 The Applicant engaged in debates on social media about gender identity issues, and in doing so made some remarks which some trans gender people found offensive and “transphobic”.
 Some of her colleagues at work complained that they found her comments offensive, and, following an investigation, her visiting fellowship was not renewed.
 The Applicant complained that she was discriminated against because of her gender-critical belief.